javolo/octet/octet/src/examples/toolmiddleware1/README.md

 <a href="http://gamedev.stackexchange.com/questions/54349/what-are-frame-a-and-frame-b-in-btgeneric6dofconstraints-constructor-for">page</a>.

 I follow the same steps, create all the elements needed in order to create the constraint looking in the example in case of doubt.
 I used cubes for this example and one of the problems raised was how to position them to clearly see the effect of the spring constraint.
-After figuring out that now the boxes did the spring effect but when collide they overlapped each other.
-That was consequence of not have implemented the collisions properly, something to add later on.
+After figuring that out, the boxes showed the spring effect correctly but when collide they overlapped each other.
+That was consequence of not have implemented the collisions properly, something added later on.

 # 3. Collision Detection